- Overview

 - Glossary of concepts

-As a guide to Quickstart, the treatment of supporting topics is necessarily shallow.
-In addition to the online documentation [1], Digital Asset provides a number of free courses [2] covering the Daml Language, the Canton Ledger, and architectural considerations.
-In particular the Technical Solution Architect path [3] provides a lot of useful background to this guide.
+If you need support beyond the scope of this and other Quickstart guides, consider the online Daml documentation and free courses covering the Daml Language, the Canton Ledger, and architectural considerations.
+In particular, the Technical Solution Architect path provides useful background to this guide.